 The world’s first diesel hybrid, no less.
 Diesel engines are more expensive than petrols, and hybrid mechanisms aren’t cheap.
 But Peugeot has pared back the cost by using a mechanically simple system.
 The existing front-drive diesel engine is retained, while an electric motor drives the back wheels.
 The 3008 makes a great launch vehicle for the system, because this crossover was previously front-drive only.
-This one is both automatic and a 4WD.
+For 2014, it’s facelifted and even greener.

 In town and suburban driving, the two power sources integrate smoothly, even on the prototype we tested.
 It accelerates gently away on electric power, then the main engine cuts in and does the work.
 If you’re in a jam, it can go a couple of miles on electric alone, in lovely silence.

 The gearbox is Peugeot’s flappy paddle, which is usually clunky, but on the HYbrid4, a little pulse of electric power during the shift helps make it smoother.
 Diesel and electric combine to give you useful overtaking punch, with a 200bhp total output.
 The HYbrid4 retains the excellent ride and steering of the rest of the 3008 range – among the best of any small crossover.
 (That said, if you want the 3008’s most responsive, smooth and enjoyable powertrain for maximum twistyroad fun, you’d still have to take the fuel consumption hit and opt for the front-drive 1.6 petrol turbo version.)
 Off-road, the hybrid dieselelectric combination is perfectly able to tackle steep gravelly slopes, and on winter tyres it’d be great for snow and mud.